Ik0ri4n/ik0page/src/content/blog/2023/04_hxp-ctf-22-tex-based-adventure.md

 First, the game checks for the winning state as mentioned above and stops with outputting the win Pdf then.
 Otherwise, it first checks the enemy map `qwsI` (entries with room, direction and id) and ends with the death of the player upon encounter.
 Then, it outputs noises from some direction for one to three close enemies and from all directions if there are enemies in all four adjacent rooms.
-Afterwards, it handles items and lock rooms.
+Afterward, it handles items and lock rooms.
 First, it uses the item map `NHmX` (position and id) to output all key items in the current room.
 Then, the game prints the carried items from the map `rzVB`.
 Finally, it looks up the room in the lock map `vpAZ` (position, corresponding key and id) offers the player to place the key if available.
 The ids are used to load the names from the list `VljH`, by the way.
-After completing all this information steps, the game handles player input for that step.
+After completing all these information steps, the game handles player input for that step.
 The normal moves permit moving forward and turning left, right and around.
 Also, you could always give up to end the game directly.
 If available, the player can also pick up an item or place it as a key instead of moving.
 The second action, as already mentioned, starts the next of 25 rounds.
 Finally, the game handles enemy movement.
-Basically, it moves all enemies in their direction (or leaves them where they are for direction `00`) with the exception of enemies that would cross the player in the doorway.
+Basically, it moves all enemies in their direction (or leaves them where they are for direction `00`) except for enemies that would cross the player in the doorway.
-In that case, the enemy just awaits the player in their room the next turn.
+In that case, the enemy just awaits the player in their room on the next turn.

 This loop game runs 450 times and warns five rounds before the ceiling breaks in with the text "The ground shakes.
 Cracks appear in the walls.".
-So we need to be pretty quick to pick up the required keys already to finish.
+So we already need to be pretty quick to pick up the required to finish.
 To get a better feel of the game (and because I had some free time) I wrote a small visualizer for the game.
 Of course, that required the movement code of the game.
-All in all, it is pretty straight forward (but still not easy to read):
+All in all, it is pretty straightforward (but still not easy to read):

 - The variable `EdWG` maps an index to the current position of the room
 - There are 6 additional, stationary rooms
-- Moving uses three axis, in total implemented in 6 maps of adjacent rooms (pairs for forward and backward)
+- Moving uses three axes, in total implemented in 6 maps of adjacent rooms (pairs for forward and backward)
-- Turning left and right changes the axis according two other maps
+- Turning left and right changes the axis according to two other maps
 - Turning around flips the last direction bit

-The three axis already hint to the structure of the map: a three by three cube.
+The three axes already hint at the structure of the map: a three-by-three cube.
 In fact, they represent a Rubik's cube where the permutations after each round are solving steps turning the cube.
 (I often forget to search stuff like those permutation numbers but at least that information isn't vital for solving the challenge.)
 We have to load the new variables after each round and possibly turn the player if its field turns for a full simulation.